linstantnoodles/python-basics/chapter_09.md

 #### Class scope

-I'm covering class scope last because it is a special case because  unlike module and function scopes which represent the entirety of the region, it excludes functions.
+I'm covering class scope last because it is a special case.
+Unlike module and function scopes which represent the entirety of the region, it excludes functions.

 Here's what I mean: